inprod/genesys_agent_creation/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+# Docker installation

+Build the docoker image with
+* `docker build -t genesys_agent_creation .`
+Start up the container with
+* `docker run -p 8080:8080 genesys_agent_creation`

+You should be able to connect via http://localhost:8080

+# Traditional installation

 ## Prerequisites
 Node.js (v8.12.0)
 Node Package Manager (v6.4.1)